Hybrid-DNA/ai-icebreakers/README.md

 # 🧊 AI Icebreakers

 AI Icebreakers is a lightweight Streamlit app that generates short, fun, and creative icebreaker questions using Google’s Gemini API.
-Originally designed for conferences, the app can be used in any setting where you want to spark conversation.
+Originally designed and built for AI.Con Sydney by Justin McGee Odger, the app can be used in any setting where you want to spark conversation.

 ---